RubenBarranco/RubenBarranco.github.io/README.md

 # RubenBarranco.github.io
-New design of the front page
+New design of the front page fixing image